Toronto WSIB Claim Denials and Appeals Lawyers

 1. Filing an Objection

-As mentioned above, you must file an Intent to Object form if you intend to appeal your denial at any point in the future.
+As previously mentioned, you must file an Intent to Object form if you intend to appeal your denial at any point in the future.
 It must be filed within 30 days or 6 months, depending on the type of decision you have received.
 You can submit your objection via fax, registered mail, or the WSIB online portal.

-It is recommended that you work with a WSIB lawyer when crafting your objection, as you must thoroughly and clearly outline why you are disputing the denial.
+It is recommended that you work with a WSIB denial and appeal lawyer when crafting your objection, as you must thoroughly and clearly outline why you are disputing the denial.
 Once you have objected, the WSIB may reconsider and reverse its decision.
-In this case, you will receive benefits or they will be reinstated.
+In this case, you will receive benefits, or they will be reinstated.
 If the WSIB maintains its decision, you will need to escalate to a formal appeal.

 2. Appeals Services Division (ASD) Review